Managing Side Effects of Oral Targeted Therapies in CLL

 Headaches are common with acalabrutinib during the start of therapy and usually resolve over time.
 Often acetaminophen or even a simple cup of coffee can ease headache pain.

-It is usually mild and goes away on its own or with a change in diet and over the counter anti-diarrheal medications (loperamide or Imodium).
-Talk to your HCP if it persists > 3 days.
+It is usually mild and goes away on its own or with a change in diet and over-the-counter anti-diarrheal medications (loperamide or Imodium).
+Talk to your HCP if it persists for> 3 days.

 Muscle and Joint Pains

 Achy sore muscles and joints usually get better with time and may respond to acetaminophen.
-If severe or persistent, sometimes the dose has be reduced or the medication held.
+If severe or persistent, the dose must sometimes be reduced or the medication held.

 Idelalisib and Duvelisib (PI3K inhibitors)

-Mild diarrhea is common in the first 8 weeks of starting and can be often managed with antidiarrheal agents (loperamide or Imodium).
-If it is more severe or if it persists > 2-3 days, then the PI3K inhibitor should be stopped and your doctor consulted about more aggressive work-up and management.
+Mild diarrhea is common in the first 8 weeks of starting and can often be managed with antidiarrheal agents (loperamide or Imodium).
+If it is more severe or if it persists > 2-3 days, then the PI3K inhibitor should be stopped, and your doctor should be consulted about more aggressive work-up and management.